Kitware/geowatch/docs/smartflow_running_the_system.rst

 ---------------------------------------------------

 Say you need to make a small change to the code, but don't want to rebuild the entire model.
-We can handle that case.
+We can handle that case by mounting the latest repos onto the container, setting the remotes of the repo to point to those, pulling the latest code, and commiting the change as a new image.

 .. code:: bash